Net-Zer0/MalScan/README.md

 - V2 & V2VT - added folders and sorting methods, new VT version for exclusively using virus totals API for slower hardware.
 - V3 & V3VT - added other extension to the scope of the search, ones commonly associated with malware.
 ---
+## Disclaimer
+Git-MalScan is provided for research and cybersecurity awareness purposes only.
+The authors and contributors are not responsible for any potential harm, system damage, data loss, or security breaches that may result from running this tool.
+- Users must exercise caution when scanning and handling binaries, as malware can pose significant risks.
+- Running Git-MalScan requires proper security measures, such as isolated environments, virtual machines, or dedicated analysis setups.
+- This tool does not guarantee complete or perfect malware detection and should not replace professional cybersecurity solutions.
+By using Git-MalScan, you acknowledge and accept these risks and take full responsibility for its usage.
+---